OpsMx/oes-birger/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/opsmx/oes-birger)](https://goreportcard.com/report/github.com/opsmx/oes-birger)

+# Generic HTTP proxy

+This is a slightly protocol aware HTTP proxy, which securely crosses security domains.
+The primary use case is for a SaaS install of some central software which needs to reach into a customer's cloud in some secure way.
+VPNs could be used, which requires out of band configuration and likely more complexity and teams.

+Birger allows an agent to be run in a Kubernetes cluster, configured with security tokens for various services.
+Access to these services are provided to the controller, which can be contacted in a secure way to access the agent-provided services.

+The credentials used by the agent to contact services (kubernetes, jenkins, etc) are never provided to the controller.
+This allows secure, customer regulated access to internal services and changing credentials as needed.

+## Using the Services

+The controller has a HTTPS port open which accepts service requests.
+These may be a controller-CA provided certificate, or a controller-provided JWT token in an `Authentication` header.
+For Kubernetes, certificates are used, while for other HTTP-based services, the Bearer or Basic auth method and the JWT token should be used.

+# Kubernetes Service

 This implements a service where, by running an agent inside a Kubernetes cluster, API calls can still be sent to it even if the cluster is behind a firewall.